-4.2.2.1.1 AVHRR channel 3A/3B commutation scheme
+4.2.3.1.1 AVHRR channel 3A/3B commutation scheme

 The AVHRR/3 instrument has 6 spectral channels available.
 However, due to a fundamental constraint in the AVHRR only data from five channels can be transmitted to ground at the same time.
-As a consequence a switching or selection of the channel 3A $(1.6\mu m)$ and 3B $(3.7\mu m)$ data stream has to be made.
-The commutation scheme currently in effect is so that all current NOAA satellites except NOAA-17, transmit only data from channel 3B.
-Only on NOAA-17 an automatic switching is performed so that in daytime channel 3A is provided and during night-time the channel 3B is the active.
-The switching is performed when the satellite passes a day-night terminator.
+As a consequence a switching or selection of the channel 3A (1.6 $\mu$ m) and 3B (3.7 $\mu$ m) data stream has to be made.
+The instrument AVHRR/3 on the satellites NOAA-17, Metop-A, Metop-B and Metop-C performs an automatic switching to provide 3A during day and 3B during night.
+The instrument AVHRR/3 on NOAA18, NOAA19 normally transmits channel 3B only (also during day).